fajarfauzian/fajarfauzian/README.md

 <!-- ![Fajar Fauzian](img/github-header-image.png) -->

-Good design isn't just about looking cool, but also about how it feels when you use it.
+Good design isn't just about looking cool, but also about how it feels when you use it

 ##### 🛠 Tools & Tech Stack